OutlierVentures/H2O/README.md

 ```
 Local/testnet use can be specified with environment variables as usual with Ocean Protocol.

-### Running

-Open two terminal windows, one for back-end and one for front-end.
-You can run the tasks in a single window using `screen` or `bg` if you'd like, but you may miss useful logs.
+Next, open two terminal windows, one for back-end and one for front-end.
+You can run the tasks in a single window using `screen` or `bg` if you'd like.

 In one terminal window:
 ```
-cd backend
-./run
+./backend/run
 ```
 In the other:
 ```
-cd frontend
-./run
+./frontend/run
 ```

 Interact with the app in your browser at `0.0.0.0:4200`.